 Get our latest updates and like our Facebook page.
 And get them straight to your inbox and enter your email address below.

-Which bank in the country is considered the best?
-That’s a question that’s hard to answer.
+Which bank in the Philippines is considered the best?
+That is a question that’s hard to answer.
 There are so many factors to consider and numerous banking products to evaluate.
 So instead of coming up with only one company, this article instead would pick one bank or the top institutions that lead in a particular category.

-Here are the following categories: asset, savings account, savings account for kids, time deposit, checking account, UITF, and PERA.
+Here are the following categories: asset, savings account, savings account for kids, gift cards, time deposit, checking account, unit investment trust fund (UITF), Personal Equity and Retirement Account (PERA), and long term negotiable certificate of deposit (LTNCD).

 Biggest banks on asset